 Meanwhile, each of the branch locations has either moved into larger facilities or has been remodeled.
 A plan to remodel the Central Library began in early 2005.
 Construction on the remodel project started in April of 2006 and included an enhanced entry and vestibule, a larger literacy center, 21st century computer lab, teen area, programming space and a western history room.

 Construction for the Central Library Expansion Project began in August, 2012 and was completed in June, 2013.
 The project has added approximately 9,000 square feet of space to the building and has improved the existing facility from top to bottom.
-Features include more natural light inside, a new fiction area, a new Regional History Room, a large community room for programs and events, several new small-group study rooms, outdoor patios for adults and children, and a creation studio for audio and video production.
-For more about the project, please see this blog.
+Features include more natural light inside, a new fiction area, a new Regional History Room, a large community room for programs and events, several new small-group study rooms, and outdoor patios for adults and children.